macen648/DCHandler.js/README.md

 client.login('token')// Your bots token.
 ```
 # Config
-By default DCH will try and load config.json or.env by default.
+By default DCH will try and load config.json or.env.

 If it is unable to locate config.json or .env default values will be loaded instead.